Education and Workforce

 Sponsor: Sen. Thomas "T.J."
 Shope (R)

-Summary: Allows a probationer who is on supervised probation and participating in a state or federally recognized apprenticeship program to work at any hours of the day as long as the probationer remains in good standing with the apprenticeship program, and travel outside the jurisdiction in which the probationer resides to work in the apprenticeship program if the probationer returns to the jurisdiction by 11:59 p.m. each day
+Summary: Allows a probationer who is on supervised probation and participating in a state or federally recognized apprenticeship program to work at any hours of the day as long as the probationer remains in good standing with the apprenticeship program, and travel within Arizona, outside the jurisdiction in which the probationer resides to work in the apprenticeship program.
+AS PASSED SENATE.

 Comment: